Kronecker coefficient: Properties

 Bürgisser & Ikenmeyer (2008) showed that computing Kronecker coefficients is #P-hard and contained in GapP.
-A recent work by Ikenmeyer, Mulmuley & Walter (2017) shows that deciding whether a given Kronecker coefficient is non-zero is NP-hard.
-This recent interest in computational complexity of these coefficients arises from its relevance in the Geometric Complexity Theory program.
+A later work by Ikenmeyer, Mulmuley & Walter (2017) shows that deciding whether a given Kronecker coefficient is non-zero is NP-hard.
+This interest in computational complexity of these coefficients arises from its relevance in the Geometric Complexity Theory program.

 A major unsolved problem in representation theory and combinatorics is to give a combinatorial description of the Kronecker coefficients.
 It has been open since 1938, when Murnaghan asked for such a combinatorial description.
-A combinatorial description would also imply that the problem is # P-complete in light of the above result.
+A combinatorial description would also imply that the problem is #P-complete in light of the above result.